- Aims and Objectives

 The food hygiene of Rother’s District is carried out by the members of the Food Safety team (FAST), as part of the shared environmental health service and interlinks with UKHSA (United Kingdom Health Security Agency – formerly Public Health England) neighbouring local authorities, Food Standards Agency and other agencies as shown below;

-Any complaints can be submitted to Rother DC website at Environmental Health – Rother District Council; or reported by telephone 01424 787500
+Any complaints can be submitted to Rother DC website at Environmental Health – Rother District Council or reported by telephone 01424 787500.

-The Environmental Health service standards and this service plan can be found on our Environmental Health Service Standards page
+The Environmental Health service standards and this service plan can be found at Service standards – Rother District Council

 Food Hygiene in Rother District

-The profile of food businesses in the Rother district on 5 April 2022:
+The profile of food businesses in the Rother district on 4 April 2024:

 Type of Business | Number |